jajvirta/jajvirta/TDD-sleep.md

 (MSLT).
 A person with no sleep debt cannot, in fact, fall asleep even during the afternoon dip in alertness.

+## Deeper look into the alertness() measure

 A quick glance into our person API reveals that the alertness measurement is actually only a kind of proxy:

     float alertness() {
-        return normalizeSubjectObservationToScale(this.observeAlertness()), 0..10);
+        return normalizeSubjectObservationToScale(this.observeAlertness(), 0..10);
     }

-It's not, by definition, objective measure and not even very reliable.
+It's not, by definition, an objective measure and it's not even a very reliable measure.
 Unfortunately no API that could give an objective measure of the sleep debt has been released yet.
 We could try to use the MSLT, but that would be a huge inconvenience for our actual day to day operations.

 If we let the system run wild under this simple test, our monitoring system would see constant test failures.
 In fact, typical running system would